Naxaes/DH2323/README.md

 Once you got either and have downloaded this template, right-click on the `CMakeLists` file and select *"Reload Cmake"* or *"Generate cache for ..."* or something.
 Just spam click the things that mention CMake until it works.

 When the cache is generated, you should be able to see and select the labs/tests in "Select Startup Item" in Visual Studio and "Build configurations" in CLion.
-The following should work right out of the box:
+The following targets already exists and should work right out of the box:

 * Lab1
 * Lab2